Rahul2332/DevilsList/README.md

 >Step 7 will also generate a test_build where your test results will be stored.

 8.  `npm run get-entry-points` It will extract the entry-points from you recently compiled code and display in the terminal with a sample invocation which you can reference while invoking an entry-point from your dapp.
-9.  *`npm run sync` is mandatory whenever your config.json file is changed !*
+9.  `npm run sync` is mandatory whenever your config.json file is changed !

 <p align="right"><a href="#readme-top">Top</a></p>

 ## Contract Address
-### KT1Hm63JnL6ZCypjWgH4Xnr9tETpkbz48q5H
+### KT1RgCskZanXW1mtz4aeFB9txG5Uce454V3q

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments and References